-I study environmental governance through the lens of agricultural and food systems, with a specific focus on the role of science and technology in shaping policy and practice.
+I study environmental sustainability governance through the lens of agricultural and food systems, focusing on the role of science and technology in shaping policy and practice.
 My work is motivated by concern for ecological resilience, social justice, and human health—put simply, how can people better work together to provide good food more sustainably and equitably?

 Diversified Farming Systems